matt-gaspar/digital-register-frontend/README.md

    ./run-tests.sh
 ```

-You will need to have a Postgres database running (see `db/lr-start-db` and `db/insert-fake-data` scripts in the [centos-dev-env](https://github.com/LandRegistry/centos-dev-env project)), as well as the digital-register-frontend and digital-register-api applications running on your development VM.
+You will need to have a Postgres database running (see `db/lr-start-db` and `db/insert-fake-data` scripts in the [centos-dev-env](https://github.com/LandRegistry/centos-dev-env) project), as well as the digital-register-frontend and digital-register-api applications running on your development VM.

 ## Jenkins builds